endel/js2php/README.md

 js-to-php
 ===

-JavaScript to PHP source-to-source tranpiler.
+JavaScript to PHP source-to-source transpiler.

 **This is an experiment.
 Please do not use it.**